thomaspaynejr/thomaspaynejr/README.md

 - 👋 Hi, I’m @thomaspaynejr
 - 👀 I’m interested in coding and hacking
-- 💞️ I’m looking to collaborate on anythign
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me @thomaspaynejr on 🐤
+- 📫 How to reach me @thomaspaynejr on X

 <!---
 thomaspaynejr/thomaspaynejr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.